milaflops/recipes/beef_stew.md

 #### Third Batch

 Bought actual measuring spoons.
 Will do everything as accurately as possible.
 Increasing beef broth as well (2 cups is also half a container, convenient!).
 I am lazy so potatoes go in in the beginning.

+Results: Best beef stew yet.
+Will clean up comments and solidify this recipe.
+Missing the bay leaf this time, though.
+May do the following:
+- Add back bay leaf?
+How about dried bay leaf?
+Does such a thing exist?
+- Decrease cayenne (half?)
+- Increase celery - if I'm buying celery anyway, it's worth including more (3 stalks?)